In December 2017, the government announced that police funding is set to ‘increase by £450 million in 2018’.

 The 2015 Spending Review promised to “protect overall police spending in real terms over the Spending Review period”—up to 2019/20, and that’s reflected in more detailed estimates the government has published.

 The central government part of that is actually expected to fall in real terms.
 It only stays flat overall if local Police and Crime Commissioners raise the maximum they’re allowed to.
+The new announcements raise that maximum, but it’s too early to tell how each PCC will respond.

 The government plans to spend 30% more on counter-terrorism by the end of the decade